Weak variable step-size schemes for stochastic differential equations based on controlling conditional moments: General strategy for adjusting the step-size

 In the spirit of the step-size selection strategies for ODEs based on embedded methods (see, e.g., \cite{Butcher2008,HairerNorsettWanner1993}), we consider an additional local approximation $ \hat{Y}_{n+1} $ of $X_{\tau_{n+1}} \left( \tau_{n} , Y_{n} \right)$.
 Replacing $ X_{\tau_{n+1}} \left( \tau_{n} , Y_{n} \right) - Y_{n} $ by $\hat{Y}_{n+1} - Y_{n}$ in \eqref{eq:LossFLocal} we get

 which is our fundamental local discrepancy function depending on the first two conditional moments of an embedded pair of weak approximations.
 We have that \eqref{eq:LossFLocalAp} is an approximation of \eqref{eq:LossFLocal}.
-Indeed, consider $\hat{\mu} > 0$ such that any multi-index $\alpha $ with $\left\vert \alpha \right\vert = 1, 2$,
+To see this, consider $\hat{\mu} > 0$ such that for any multi-index $\alpha $ with $\left\vert \alpha \right\vert = 1, 2$,